 Caffeine is a stimulant found in various foods, drinks, and other products.
 It’s commonly used to keep you awake and alert.
-Caffeine is technically a drug, and some of the most popular beverages in the United States, such as coffee, tea, and soda, contain significant amounts of caffeine.
+Caffeine is technically a drug.
+Some of the most popular beverages in the United States, such as coffee, tea, and soda, contain significant amounts of caffeine.

 The chart below shows how much caffeine is found in a serving size of some common sources of caffeine, according to the Center for Science in the Public Interest.